gabrieleiannetti/tools_sysadmin_and_softdev/README.md

 # Learning Work Tools

-This guide is designed to give a short and practical introduction to modern work tools in the environment of software programming.
+This guide is designed to give a short and practical introduction to modern work tools in the environment of software programming for beginners.

 ## Using a Version Control System

 ### Overview

 As a version control system we use GIT.

-#### Basic Concepts

 The following features should be clear to work with GIT locally in the first place: